wilfred11/self-attention/readme.md

 $$ a.b = |a||b|cos\alpha$$

-The product of the magnitude of a projected on b and the magnitude of b.
+The product of the magnitude of 'a' projected on 'b' and the magnitude of 'b'.

 ![dotproduct.png](plots/dotproduct.png)